 Batch segmentation: Batch segmentation is an alternative to an ongoing data selection process and moves all profile data at once through segment definitions to produce corresponding audiences.
 Once created, this segment is saved and stored so it can be exported for use.

-Build: In Platform Launch, a build is a file or set of files that contain all the configurations and code needed to execute the business logic contained inside of a library, allowing you to deploy that library on your website or mobile app.
+Build: In the context of tags, a build is a file or set of files that contain all the configurations and code needed to execute the business logic contained inside of a library, allowing you to deploy that library on your website or mobile app.

 Business intelligence tools: Business intelligence (BI) tools are primarily integrated with Experience Platform Query Service.
 BI tools are types of application software that collect and process large amounts of unstructured data from internal and external systems.